Oneflow-Inc/oneflow/oneflow/ir/oneflow-jit/README.md

 - Avoid binding a OneFlow tensor with a MLIR Tensor Value.
 The side effect on OneFlow Tensor should be modeled with MLIR Op.
 - Should not introduce any scope API in Python/Pybind11.
   - Should allow Python to abort the trace.
 Introducing scope will prevent this.
-  - JITInterpreter will check if it is in the right state when certain API is called.
+  - JIT Interpreter will check if it is in the right state when certain API is called.

 ### ~~Sequence of operations~~